-So the coil effectively becomes part of an electrical circuit with the audio device’s output.
-The AC nature of audio signals causes the electrical current flow to alternate directions within the coil.
+So the coil effectively becomes part of an electrical circuit with the audio device's output.
+The AC nature of audio signals causes the electrical current to flow in alternating directions within the coil.

 This alternating current through the conductive wire produces a magnetic field in the coil that coincides with the signal.
-A change in the coil’s field causes it to be repelled or attracted within the magnetic field of the driver which makes the coil move back and forth in accordance with the audio signal.
+A change in the coil's field causes it to be repelled or attracted within the driver's magnetic field, which makes the coil move back and forth according to the audio signal.

 Since the coil is attached to a diaphragm, the diaphragm moves with it, pushing and pulling air as it does.
 This diaphragmic movement produces sound waves that are representative of the audio signal.

 The moving-coil dynamic headphone driver can be found in all headphone form factor types.